Chip Snively’s son asked him when he was going to get a regular job like other dads.

-Snively is a senior lecturer of finance.
+Snively is a clinical professor of finance.
 Because he has the opportunity to work from home when teaching in the online MBA@UNC Program, Snively has lots of time to participate in the lives of his three kids.

 “We’re getting close to the time when they will say, ‘Dad has too much time for us,’” says Snively.